shrBadihi/ARDiff_Equiv_Checking/README.md

 ## Running ARDiff on Our Benchmark
 You can run each pair of methods in the benchmark individually (as described under Example) or run all of them in a sequence by running the script we provided.

-There are three scripts for running the tool on the benchmark, one for each operating system For example, the following script is for Linux users:
+There are three scripts for running the tool on the benchmark, one for each operating system.
+For example, the following script is for Linux users:
 ```yaml
 cd /.../path-to-ARDiff_Equiv_Checking-folder/Implementation/